 “I’m bearish.
 But I’ll buy because the market keeps going up.
 It’s just a matter of time before it comes crashing down.
 But you have to respond to what the market does… not what you think it should do.“

 I told you about Murray’s crash prediction on Monday…

 And with so much uncertainty surrounding the market, today I thought I’d show you one investment that seems set to do well whether the market goes up or down.

-In yesterday’s Daily Reckoning, Greg Canavan wrote:
+In yesterday’s Markets and Money, Greg Canavan wrote:

 “Just buy gold and silver.
 The precious metals made new highs overnight, something we can’t say about global equity markets.
 This is the mark of a true bull market.”